Milk carton shortage leaves some schools scrambling for options

 Milk does a body good — and that's why schools nationwide are scrambling for options to ensure students don't miss a precious drop during a paper carton shortage.

-Some schools have followed federal guidelines issued last week by the USDA that said they are aware "multiple states are experiencing milk supply chain challenges related to packaging issues. " The agency considers the shortage a "temporary emergency condition" and schools can be flexible in how they deliver milk to students.
+Some schools have followed federal guidelines issued last week by the USDA, which said the agency was aware "multiple states are experiencing milk supply chain challenges related to packaging issues."
+The USDA said it considers the shortage a "temporary emergency condition" and that schools can be flexible in how they deliver milk to students, such as by serving it in cups instead of the usual cartons.

 The California Department of Education said in a statement that school programs should follow federal guidelines and "allow flexibilities" during the carton shortage.